trynova/website/pages/blog/guide-to-nova-gc.md

 This will not compile.
 The error will say that `gc` is borrowed as exclusive at the first `gc.reborrow()` call site, is then again borrowed as exclusive at the second `gc.reborrow()` call site, and the first exclusive borrow is later reused on at the print line.
-This is
+This is our first useful error from out bound values:

+Both the calls to `silly_example` can trigger garbage collection.
+If the second call does trigger garbage collection, then the `first` `Value` will be use-after-free.